SaadTK/Skill-Connect-Job-Portal/README.md

 ### **Authentication and Authorization**:
 - **GitHub Login Integration**: Job seekers and employers can log in using their GitHub accounts, streamlining registration and login, especially for tech talent.

+### **Forgot Password & Email Integration**:
+- **PHPMailer**: Used for sending emails, including notifications and application responses.
+- **Google SMTP Server**: Utilized for sending password reset emails, making the recovery process easy and secure.

 ### **Weather API Integration**:
 - Displays real-time weather information for a selected city.